jnuho/mkdocs/docs/cicd/argocd-github-actions-kubernetes.md

 # 4. Signing Your Own Certificates
 # After a CSR is generated, use it to sign your own certificate and/or send it to a public CA
 # and ask him or her to sign the certificate
-# If you’re installing a TLS server for your own use, you probably don’t want to go to a CA to
+# If you're installing a TLS server for your own use, you probably don't want to go to a CA to
 # get a publicly trusted certificate.
-It’s much easier to sign your own.
+It's much easier to sign your own.

 # (Required for) Creating Certificates Valid for Multiple Hostnames
 cat << EOF > catornot.org.ext